RolfHut/Design-Engineering-voor-Fysici-Dictaat/book/ontwerpopdrachten/3OntwerpEenTransistor/DEFontwerpopdracht3OntwerpEenTransistor.md

 $R_{Transistor} = \frac{1}{\mu_n C_{ox} \frac{W}{L} V_{DS}} = \frac{L}{\mu_n C_{ox} W V_{DS}}$(4)

-Where µn­ is the mobility of electrons in Si (596 cm2/Vs in our model), Cox the capacitance per unit area of the 100 nm thick gate-oxide, and VTh the threshold voltage (1.1 ± 0.1 V).
+Where $µ_n$­ is the mobility of electrons in $Si$ (596 cm2/Vs in our model), $C_{ox}$ the capacitance per unit area of the 100 nm thick gate-oxide, and $V_{Th}$ the threshold voltage ($1.1 ± 0.1$ V).
 These are process-depended and cannot be controlled by the designer (which is you in this assignment).
 Only the W and L can be changed, within the specifications of the design rules as mentioned in the KLayout manual.
-In the digital assignment the relevant VGS are 0V and 5V, in the analog assignment you can assume VDS is typically between 2-3 V with an uncertainty of about 1 mV
+In the digital assignment the relevant $V_{GS}$ are 0V and 5V, in the analog assignment you can assume VDS is typically between 2-3 V with an uncertainty of about 1 mV

 The transistor as you will see it in KLayout is shown in the following figure, in which the length (L) and width (W) are indicated.
 Note that the L is the distance between the two implanted SN regions and not the width of the gate for our process!
 These dimensions can be changed into the L and W used in LTSpice, if they abide to the design rules described in the next sections.
 Don’t forget that beside the SN-layer, all other masks will also have to be resized to match!